nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 .. option:: CONFIG_SLM_START_SLEEP - Enter sleep on startup

    This option makes nRF9160 enter deep sleep after startup.

-   This option is not selected by default.
+   It is not selected by default.

 .. option:: CONFIG_SLM_INTERFACE_PIN - Interface GPIO to wake up from sleep or exit idle